Gavin DeGraw (album)

-Gavin DeGraw is singer-songwriter Gavin DeGraw's self-titled second album.
-The album was released on May 6, 2008.
+Gavin DeGraw is the second album by American singer-songwriter Gavin DeGraw.
+The album was released on May 6, 2008, by J Records.
 The album debuted at number seven on the U.S. Billboard 200 albums chart, selling 66,000 copies the first week.

 Album information

 The album features an extended and re-recorded version of the song "We Belong Together", which was a single in 2006 and was featured on the soundtrack to the film of Tristan & Isolde.

 One week before its release, the album was put up in full to stream on Imeem.com on April 29, 2008.

 Singles

 The album was preceded by the single "In Love with a Girl", which became his second-biggest single ever since his debut "I Don't Want to Be", and fourth Top 40 hit in the United States, peaking at number twenty-four.
 Outside the U.S., the song was successful in the Netherlands too, reaching number twenty-two.

 Soon followed the release of "Cheated on Me", DeGraw's second single from the album, only released in North America, of which the music video was released on September 30, 2008.
-The single failed to generate any interest though in North America.
+The single failed to generate any interest in North America.
 At the same time, "She Holds a Key" was chosen as the second single in the rest of the world, which only charted in the Netherlands, becoming his fifth Top 40 hit there, peaking at number twenty-nine.
 As the third worldwide single, "I Have You to Thank" was released in January 2009.
 The song did not have a music video to help promote the album.